 If you’re reading this article, it’s probably because you’ve considered business ownership as a way to achieve your career, lifestyle, and financial goals.
 But have you thought about taking that one step further – becoming a franchisee?

 There are numerous advantages to franchise ownership over creating a business from scratch, which explains why so many people investigate franchising as a route to business ownership.

-Here are six ways franchising can help you achieve success as a business owner.
+Here are the 6 ways franchising can help you achieve success as a business owner.

 If you don’t like statistics, let’s make this simple: owning a franchise is like having a roof over your head in a thunderstorm.
 Opening your own business is like having an umbrella.

 3. Expect lower costs as a franchisee due to group buying power.

 Whether your franchise provides a service or a product, you will probably benefit from a purchasing contract procured by the franchisor that provides you with steep discounts due to the heavy volume purchased.

 These discounts may apply to the ingredients for a food product, the equipment to make the product, delivery vans, store fixtures, office supplies, or any number of other items.

 Bonus read: Are Franchises Can Be Bought, Sold, Or Awarded?

 4. Franchisees have the power of national brand recognition.